adipandas/adipandas.github.io/_posts/2026-08-16-quadcopter-dynamics-control.md

 (If you need the model to hold at high yaw rates, keep the full $$(16)$$–$$(18)$$ and add the gyroscopic terms back as feedforward.
 They are known exactly from the measured $$p, q, r$$.)

 # 6. Control allocation (the mixer)

+This is the step I could never find written out anywhere, so here it is in full.

 We now have four scalar demands.
 Combining $$(9)$$/$$(10)$$, $$(7)$$, $$(27)$$ and $$(29)$$, and writing $$M_i = \tfrac{k_m}{k_f}F_i$$: